Sixty Parkside

 Strong evidence across many listings that this building offers assigned parking.
 Multiple remarks explicitly mention "2 assigned parking spots," "two deeded parking spaces," and a "designated" assigned stall, which is consistent with the historical MLS confidence.
 This does not look like a one-off copy-paste issue because the assigned-parking language appears in several independent remarks.

-The listings directly describe parking as deeded, which indicates owned parking stalls associated with the unit.
-This is strong, repeated evidence from the public remarks.
+The listing remarks directly identify parking as deeded, which indicates ownership of the stalls with the unit.
+This is repeated clearly enough to mark deeded parking true.

 No analysis available